shrey2199/LD_Meta_bot/README.md

 - `LD_DOMAIN`
   - Values :- Domain of LibDrive Server.
   - Default Value :- `<appname>.herokuapp.com`
+    - Enter The Domain without the Protocols `https://` or `http://`
+    - Don't enter a `/` in the end of The Domain.
   - Use :- To connect to Libdrive.

 - `SECRET`